InterMine: Clients

-Web clients allow users to access the data programatically with minimal effort, and are available for perl, python, ruby, javascript, Java, and R. Data can also be queried via a native Android app.
+Web clients allow users to access the data programmatically with minimal effort, and are available for perl, python, ruby, javascript, Java, and R. Data can also be queried via a native Android app.

 Web application

 The InterMine web application allows creation of custom bioinformatics queries, includes template queries (web forms to run 'canned' queries).
 Users can upload and operate on lists of data.
 It is possible to configure/create widgets to analyse lists with graphs and enrichment statistics.

 An admin user can publish new template queries, change report pages and create public lists at any time without any programming.
 Many aspects of the web app can be configured and branded.